Want to know all the basics about Siberian tigers? Here you go:

 Average size and weight of Siberians

-As for height, they are about 1 m high (3’3″) from ground to shoulder.
+As for height, they are about 3 ft high (1 m) from ground to shoulder.

-They hide behind trees or bushes, blending in with the background thanks to their stripe camouflage.
+They hide behind trees or bushes.
+They blend in with the background thanks to their stripe camouflage.

-But when they do catch it, they bite the prey’s throat, which is a fast way of suffocate it.
+But when they do catch it, they bite the prey’s throat, which is a fast way of suffocating it.

 Then they drag the kill to a safe place, like a cave or behind bushes.
 And they begin to eat it.